alscherbina/image-uploader/README.md

 # image-uploader
-Service to transform and save image to external storage
+Service to resize image to predefined sizes and save resized images to external storage

+Example command to upload file with cURL:
+`curl --upload-file test.png  http://localhost:8080/test.png`